-"Fair" performance level: Rhythm/precision: Basic rhythmic accuracy demonstrated in simple
+"Fair" performance level: Rhythm/precision: Basic rhythmic accuracy demonstrated in simple beyond their ability.
+Good technique is demonstrated by some performers.
+Concentration seems to drift.

 - passages, although rapid or complex passages are weak.
 Rhythmic uniformity is inconsistent quite - often.
 Precision achieved in simple passages.
 Pulse not always controlled; tempos not maintained at - all times.
-Articulation/Bowing: Articulation/bowing technique is correct some of the time. - Articulation/bowing Styles are accurate and uniform some of the time.
+Articulation/Bowing: Articulation/bowing technique is correct some of the time.

+Articulation/bowing Styles are accurate and uniform some of the time.
 Facility: Technical facility is fair.
 Flexibility and dexterity are persistent problems.
-Faster, more complex passages tax players
+Faster, more complex passages tax players director.